MicrosoftDocs/azure-docs/articles/azure-netapp-files/cross-region-replication-requirements-considerations.md

 # Requirements and considerations for using cross-region replication

-Note the following requirements and considerations about [using the volume cross-region replication](cross-region-replication-create-peering.md) functionality of Azure NetApp Files:
+This article describes requirements and considerations about [using the volume cross-region replication](cross-region-replication-create-peering.md) functionality of Azure NetApp Files.

 ## Requirements and considerations